openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 # Subject Principals {#subject-principals}

-This SSE Framework specification defines a Subject Principal to be the entities about which event can be sent by Transmitters and received by Receivers using the SSE Framework.
+This SSE Framework specification defines a Subject Principal to be the entities about which an event can be sent by Transmitters and received by Receivers using the SSE Framework.

 Subject Principals are the managed entities in a SSE Transmitter or Receiver.